 Disabled Spouse or Dependent Care Credit

-Individuals with disabilities as well as parents of disabled children are eligible for a number of income tax benefits.
+Individuals with disabilities, as well as parents of disabled children, are eligible for several income tax benefits.
 This article explains some of these tax breaks.
 ABLE Accounts – A federal law allows states to offer specially designed, tax-favored ABLE accounts to people with disabilities.
 Qualified ABLE programs provide the means for individuals and families to contribute and save to support individuals who became blind or severely disabled before turning age 26 in maintaining their health, independence, and quality of life.
-The 2017 tax reform, known as the Tax Cuts and Jobs Act (TCJA), added some additional features to the ABLE accounts.
 The states run the ABLE programs authorized by the federal tax statute.
-A state that has established an ABLE account program can offer its residents the option of setting up one of these accounts or contract with another state that offers ABLE accounts.
-Contributions totaling up to the annual gift tax exclusion amount, currently $15,000, can be made to an ABLE account each year, and distributions are tax-free if used to pay qualified disability expenses.
-Beginning in 2018 and through 2025, a TCJA provision allows the beneficiary of the ABLE account (i.e., the disabled person) to contribute a maximum additional amount each year, equal to the lesser of:
+A state that has established an ABLE account program can offer its residents the option of setting up one of these accounts or contracts with another state that offers ABLE accounts.
+Contributions totaling up to the annual gift tax exclusion amount, currently $16,000, can be made to an ABLE account each year, and distributions are tax-free if used to pay qualified disability expenses.
+Through 2025, a tax provision allows the beneficiary of the ABLE account (i.e., the disabled person) to contribute a maximum additional amount each year, equal to the lesser of:

 The beneficiary’s taxable compensation for the year, or

 However, the extra contribution isn’t allowed if the beneficiary’s employer contributes to a qualified retirement plan on the beneficiary’s behalf.
 The beneficiary’s additional contribution qualifies for the non-refundable saver’s tax credit, which, depending on the beneficiary’s actual income, can be 10%, 20%, or even as much as 50% of up to the first $2,000 contributed, for a maximum credit of $1,000.
 Disabled Spouse or Dependent Care Credit – A tax credit is available to individuals who incur childcare expenses for children under the age of 13 at the time the care is provided.
-This credit is also available for the care of the taxpayer’s spouse or of a dependent who is physically or mentally unable to care for himself or herself and lived with the taxpayer for more than half the year.
-This is also true for individuals who would have been dependents except for the fact that they earned $4,200 or more (2019) or filed a joint return with their spouse.
+This credit is also available for the care of the taxpayer’s spouse or of a dependent of any age who is physically or mentally unable to care for himself or herself and lived with the taxpayer for more than half the year.
+This is also true for individuals who would have been dependents except for the fact that they earned $4,400 or more (2022) or filed a joint return with their spouse.
 The credit ranges from 20% to 35%, with lower-income taxpayers benefiting from the higher percentage and those with an adjusted gross income of $43,000 or more receiving only 20%.
 The care expenses qualifying for the credit are limited to $3,000 for one and $6,000 for two or more qualifying individuals.
-Medical Expense Deductions – In addition to the ‘normal’ medical expenses, individuals with disabilities can incur other unusual deductible expenses.
-However, to gain a tax benefit, an eligible taxpayer must itemize his or her deductions on Schedule A, and the taxpayer’s total medical expenses must exceed 10% of his or her adjusted gross income.
+Note that for 2021 only, the credit rate and care expenses allowed were significantly higher and the credit was refundable.
+Medical Expense Deductions – In addition to the “normal” medical expenses, individuals with disabilities can incur other unusual deductible expenses.
+However, to gain a tax benefit, an eligible taxpayer must itemize his or her deductions on Schedule A, and the taxpayer’s total medical expenses must exceed 7.5% of their adjusted gross income.
 Eligible expenses include:

 Vision Aids – Contact lenses and eyeglasses